DyRA: Portable Dynamic Resolution Adjustment Network for Existing Detectors: Abstract

 \section{Abstract}

-In object detection, achieving constant accuracy is challenging due to the variability of object sizes.
-One possible solution to this problem is to optimize the input resolution, known as a multi-resolution strategy.
-Previous approaches for optimizing resolution are often based on pre-defined resolutions or a dynamic neural network, but there is a lack of study for run-time resolution optimization for existing architecture.
-In this paper, we propose an adaptive resolution scaling network called DyRA, which comprises convolutions and transformer encoder blocks, for existing detectors.
-Our DyRA returns a scale factor from an input image, which enables instance-specific scaling.
-This network is jointly trained with detectors with specially designed loss functions, namely ParetoScaleLoss and BalanceLoss.
-The ParetoScaleLoss produces an adaptive scale factor from the image, while the BalanceLoss optimizes the scale factor according to localization power for the dataset.
-The loss function is designed to minimize accuracy drop about the contrasting objective of small and large objects.
-Our experiments on COCO, RetinaNet, Faster-RCNN, FCOS, and Mask-RCNN achieved 1.3\%, 1.1\%, 1.3\%, and 0.8\% accuracy improvement than a multi-resolution baseline with solely resolution adjustment.
-The code is available at \url{https://github.com/DaEunFullGrace/DyRA.git}.
+Achieving constant accuracy in object detection is challenging due to the inherent variability of object sizes.
+One effective approach to this problem involves optimizing input resolution, referred to as a multi-resolution strategy.
+Previous approaches to resolution optimization have often been based on pre-defined resolutions with manual selection.
+However, there is a lack of study on run-time resolution optimization for existing architectures.
+This paper introduces \textit{\nName}, a dynamic resolution adjustment network providing an image-specific scale factor for existing detectors.
+This network is co-trained with detectors utilizing specially designed loss functions, namely \textit{ParetoScaleLoss} and \textit{BalanceLoss}. \textit{ParetoScaleLoss} determines an adaptive scale factor for robustness, while \textit{BalanceLoss} optimizes overall scale factors according to the localization performance of the detector.
+The loss function is devised to minimize the accuracy drop across contrasting objectives of different-sized objects for scaling.
+Our proposed network can improve accuracy across various models, including RetinaNet, Faster-RCNN, FCOS, DINO, and H-Deformable-DETR.